daxcee/Flow-API/README.md

 	   use flow

-Import sample data files can be found [here](https://github.com/srmds/FlowAPI/tree/master/samples) and needs to be saved locally, then import dump by running:
+Sample data can be found in the [samples](https://github.com/srmds/FlowAPI/tree/master/samples) dir, import by running:

+via the provided shell script, found in root:

+    ./data_import.sh

+or manually on each file:

-		mongoimport -d flow -c artists --file collection.json
+		mongoimport -d db_name -c collection_name --file filename.json --jsonArray

-where -d is database_name and -c is collection_name

 ### Start server

 Finally, from `root` of the project run:

      bin/www

-     or

-     foreman start
+or with monitoring for any changes and automatically restarting the server (handy and prefered):

+     nodemon app.js

 Open up a new browser tab and go to the follow to check if server is properly running: